Coupon, Voucher and Pass Validation

 In those cases you can follow the instructions above for validating against a database but instead of uploading all or some of the values to our server, you can create and name an initially empty or partially complete database.

 After electing to create a Validation service, look for the ‘Pattern Validation’ option.
 You do not need to create a pattern, though it’s better if you do because it reduces the potential for ‘fake’ IDs.
 However you can leave the pattern field blank.
-See here for details.
+See here for details on validation patterns.

 To check for duplicate scan, you do need to check the box that says ‘Add scanned value and response to the database when a match is made.’
 This will auto-insert all unique scanned IDs to the database you created.
 You can add a default response as text or HTML (Webify).

 The app will first check online or on-device if the scanned ID is in the associated database.
 If it is, it will validate against that.
 If it isn’t, but it matches the defined pattern, it will be validated and auto-inserted into the database.
 If you checked the ‘Add scanned value …’ box, then it will automatically be added to the database if it’s not already there.